How do you know when it’s time to change tires with checks starting to show?

-Based on what you are describing it may very well be time to replace your RV's tires.
-What all RVers need to know is that the tires on their RVs whether they own a Tent Trailer or a Class A Motorhome will probably "Age Our" before they "Wear Out".
+ANSWER: Hi Dennis, based on what you are describing, it may very well be time to replace your RV's tires.
+All RVers need to know is that the tires on their RVs, whether they own a Tent Trailer, or a Class A Motorhome will probably "Age Out" before they "Wear Out."
 What do I mean by "Age Out"?
-A lot of tire experts say that tires could be ready for replacement when they are over 5 years old, regardless of how good the tread looks.
+Many tire experts say that tires could be ready for replacement when they are over 5 years old, regardless of how good the tread looks.

-Because of constant exposure to Heat, Cold, Road Chemicals and the Sun's Ultra Violet Rays, tires can start rotting after 5 years.
+Because of constant exposure to Heat, Cold, Road Chemicals, and the Sun's Ultra Violet Rays, tires can start rotting after 5 years.
 The damage may not always appear on the surface of a tire, but it is what you cannot see that can hurt you.
-I am not going to go through a chemistry lesson here to explain why this happens, but suffice it to say that this is what tire experts and manufacturers agree on and that is good enough for me.
+I will not go through a chemistry lesson here to explain why this happens but suffice it to say that this is what tire experts and manufacturers agree on, and that is good enough for me.
 Once your tires exceed 5 years of age, you should get a professional tire inspection annually.

 2. Keep your RV tires clean.
-Dirt and oils can speed up the deterioration of your tires.
+Dirt and oil can speed up the deterioration of your tires.
 Clean them frequently.

 All RVers need to realize how important it is to take great care of their tires.
 Having a tire blow out on an RV can cause costly damage to the RV and also cause the driver to lose control of the RV and injure or kill themselves or others.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.